eevee/eev.ee/content/2015-12-30-you-should-make-a-doom-level-part-2.markdown

 I have to say upfront: I'm far from being an expert on design.
 I haven't even _released_ a Doom map, aside from the one attached to the previous post.
 I have no qualifications whatsoever.
 That means we can learn about it together!

 I admit also that my initial design instincts are terrible.
 I want to make lots of flat rectangles, aligned to the grid.
 It turns out that's not very interesting.
 I wish I still had a copy of the very first map I made, some fifteen years ago now: every room was rectangular, every hallway was 64×64, every encounter had monsters packed in so neatly that they couldn't even move sometimes.
+Also the sectors were completely screwy because editors weren't very good back then and I didn't understand what was wrong or how to fix it.

 I guess tidiness, neatness, and regularity don't make for very interesting map.
 So what _does_?
 I went hunting for some answers.